 Alongside the proliferation of material goods, social issues such as aging societies, the depopulation of rural areas, overcrowding of urban areas, and traffic congestion have become more severe.
 To resolve these issues, we will accelerate the development of technologies that help prevent accidents and eliminate traffic congestion.
-By leveraging the know-how we have cultivated through our Monozukuri activities, including in-vehicle, automation, and IoT know-how, we will strive to constantly develop technologies and create businesses in the non-automotive domain that help know to expand these technologies and businesses across the globe.
+By leveraging the know-how we have cultivated through our Monozukuri activities, including in-vehicle, automation, and IoT know-how, we will strive to constantly develop technologies and create businesses in the non-automotive domain that help keep people safe and work to expand these technologies and businesses across the globe.